santinogenta/privacity1/README.md

-# privacity1 :   THIS APP DOES NOT COLLECT DATA
+the reason for this page is this phrase:THIS APP DOES NOT COLLECT DATA